Urgent Care Request

 The removal of the eye that leaves the eye muscles and remaining orbital contents intact.
 This could be for eyes that have suffered severe trauma, and in eyes that are otherwise blind and painful.

-$1,400 to $3,200 depending on complexity.
+$2,155 to $3,415 depending on complexity.
 A potentially life-threatening condition, when strange objects (foreign bodies) are ingested by your pet is unable to make it successfully through the intestinal tract, we help remove the object from the body.

 A “pillow” collar that prevents licking the surgical site.
 Easy to put on and tolerated well by your pet.
 We recommend this for all female dogs and some male dogs with the “squished” faces.

-$175 plus the cost of a neuter.
+$205 plus the cost of a neuter.
 This occurs when your pet’s testicles have not fully descended and one or more is found under the skin in the groin area.

 Consultation with our veterinarian needed to provide cost estimate.
 A deep cut / tear of the flesh from trauma or infection.
 Unlike an incision with smooth edges, a laceration is often jagged and irregular.

 Consultation with our veterinarian needed to provide cost estimate.
-With a mass removal, we highly recommend a histopathology analysis as well.

 Neutering for male dogs that weigh between 61 and 100 lbs.
 Removes testicles.
 No sperm or pregnancy possible.
 Eliminates risk of testicular cancers and benign prostatic hypertrophy (enlarged prostate).